openenergymonitor/emontx5/docs/install.md

 While an emonPi2 with a Pi Zero 2W can be extended from 6 CT's to 12 CT's with an expansion board that fits inside the emonPi2 unit itself.
 There are applications where it is useful to have a full RaspberryPi 4B with USB ports and ethernet in the main emonPi2, this limits the number of CT's on the emonPi2 to 6 CT channels.

 Additional CT channels can be added in the same location in this case using an emonTx5 with either 6CT's or 12CT options.
-The emonVs used by the emonPi2 can be shared with the emonTx5 using a RJ45 duplicator.
-E.g https://www.ebay.co.uk/itm/202336672669
+The emonVs used by the emonPi2 can be shared with the emonTx5 using a RJ45 duplicator (available in the shop soon).

 ![emontx5_emonpi2_shared.jpg](img/emonTx5_emonPi2_shared.png)